Show ž 1 Cosnx Converges Uniformly on R to a Continuous N 1 N2 Function

 You have a series that converges uniformly to 1 for ##0 \leq x \leq 1 - \epsilon## (for any small ##\epsilon > 0##), but which converges to 0 when ##x = 1## exactly.
 You may call that uniform convergence on [0,1], but I---for one---would not.

-my only issue wabbit is that in my class we did not get the theorem you applied to show it is not uni conv. i do not know how to approach it without that theorem
+I did not use a theorem in particular, could you be more specific as to what you find unclear in the proof I gave ?my only issue wabbit is that in my class we did not get the theorem you applied to show it is not uni conv. i do not know how to approach it without that theorem

 I do not see where you are getting that the series converges to 1. thats not even the point wise limit.
 Maybe i am misunderstanding you